 Learn how to make paper leaves and turn them into this cute DIY paper banana leaf wreath.
 This tropical leaf is perfect for summer and sunny days!
 I originally shared this post at Darice, and it may contain affiliate links, which help to support this site.

-Just in case you are not familiar with this amazing piece of film, part of the film takes place in the iconic Beverly Hills Hotel, which means I have always had a soft spot for it’s pink and green stripes and banana leaf wall paper.
-I think that’s why I’ve been so excited about the tropical foliage trend going on lately.
-I wanted to try a crafty take on the trend, and this DIY tropical wreath made from crepe paper leaves is what I came up with.
+Just in case you are not familiar with this *amazing* piece of film, part of the film takes place in the iconic Beverly Hills Hotel, which means I have always had a soft spot for its pink and green stripes and banana leaf wall paper.

 DIY Paper Banana Leaf Wreath